Welcome to the TexLa

 Click here to learn more about these recordings and to listen to more unidentified vocal recordings made over the last several years.

-Sample Wood Knocks and Walk-Up recordings:
+Wood Knocks and Rock Clacking:

 To listen to more recordings captured over the last two years, visit the Audio Recordings link in the menu at the top of the page.

-TexLa How to article: Building small field Microphones
+Building small field Microphones

 Over the last few years we have had some questions from fellow researchers regarding the microphones that we use with our hanging digital voice recorders.
 Most want to know where we got them, how much they cost, etc. We were originally buying them off of Ebay for anywhere from $10 to $25 dollars, some of these did a good job and others not so much.
 Eventually we decided to take one apart so that we could see how they were wired with an aim toward perhaps trying our hand at building some ourselves.
 It turns out that building them is cheaper than buying if you have the time and the need for more than 2 or 3 mics.
 After some trial and error with several brands of microphone capsules we finally hit on a good combination of parts to produce quality field recordings.
 What follows are the part numbers and step by step photos for building your own microphones that when done should cost around $5 each.
 You will need a soldering gun (preferably with a fine tip), solder, small gauge wire, some heat shrink tubing (for water proofing) and some stereo/mono headphone jacks.